eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 6 - word2vec embeddings.md

 ## Continuous bag of words

 * Concatenate and hope words are predicted properly
+* Is trained by using the probability of all context words summed up as loss function
 * works well but not often used
 ![[Pasted image 20231003152809.png | 300]]